SteadyCadence/api-docs/content/02-users.md

 These endpoints are primarily for use by superusers – individuals who have special account access for an instance of of the Cadasta Platform.
 They can be used as an entry point to see all users in the platform.

-Here is a table of the first tier properties of the :
+Here is a table of the first tier properties of the `users` object:

 Property | Type | Required? | Description
 ---|---|:---:|---